 (b) Administrative Discretionary Increases for verified written offers of outside employment shall not be subject to the one and one-half percent (1.5%) salary rate limitation.

 (c) UFF Notification.
-At least 14 days prior to the effective date of any such increase, the University shall provide to the UFF a written notification of the increase which states the name of the employee, the rank and discipline of the employee, the amount of the increase, and the reason for the increase.
+Within 45 days of the effective date of any such increase, the University shall provide to the UFF a written notification of the increase which states the name of the employee, the rank and discipline of the employee, the amount of the increase, and the reason for the increase.

 (d) The University’s ability to provide Administrative Discretion Increases shall expire August 31, 2024, and shall not become part of the status quo.

 23.8 Report to Employees.
-All employees shall receive notice of their salary increases prior to implementation.
+All employees may access their salary information at any time through the UCF portal.

 23.9 Type of Payment for Assigned Duties.